Research

 My early work, building on my graduate thesis on betting taxation, focused on government's implementation capacity, analysing instruments, forms of organization and types of policy context, and this research has formed the background to my later work on public management, regulation and public service reform.

 Over the past decade or so most of my work has been focused on various aspects of regulation, including collaborative work with colleagues at LSE's Centre for Analysis of Risk and Regulation, which I helped to found in 2001.
-Three of the projects I have been involved with over the past decade include
+Some of the projects I have been involved with over recent years include

-• an analysis of one of the UK's new quasi-independent regulators (OFTEL) created to oversee privatised utilities, which remains the only 'inside' account of the organizational working of such institutions.
-(See Telecommunications Regulation, by Clare Hall, Colin Scott and Christopher Hood, Routledge 1999),
+• an analysis of one of the UK's new quasi-independent regulators (OFTEL) created to oversee privatised utilities, which remains the only 'inside' account of the organizational working of such institutions published as Telecommunications Regulation, by Clare Hall, Colin Scott and Christopher Hood, Routledge 1999.

-• an analysis of the growth of regulation or regulation-like devices within UK government over a twenty-year period, which for the first time documented the resources invested in such activity over time and analysed the issues that surround it (See Regulation Inside Government, by Christopher Hood et al, OUP 1999),
+• an analysis of the growth of regulation or regulation-like devices within UK government over a twenty-year period, which for the first time documented the resources invested in such activity over time and analysed the issues that surround it published as Regulation Inside Government, by Christopher Hood et al, OUP 1999.

-• an analysis of the way that nine types of risk are regulated by the UK and EU, which developed a way of analysing risk regulation from a novel 'regime' perspective (See The Government of Risk, by Christopher Hood, Henry Rothstein and Robert Baldwin, OUP 2001).
+• an analysis of the way that nine types of risk are regulated by the UK and EU, which developed a way of analysing risk regulation from a novel 'regime' perspective published as The Government of Risk, by Christopher Hood, Henry Rothstein and Robert Baldwin, OUP 2001.

 The projects I am working on at present include